- Awards & Honors

 Orthopedic program graduate level studies provide the Chiropractic Physician / Doctor of Chiropractic an advanced level of clinical skill sets in orthopedics, diagnostic imaging, neurology, rehabilitation, clinical laboratory, case management, treatment techniques, physiological therapeutics, evidence based practice outcomes and more.

 Important Updates and Announcements

-THE UNIVERSITY OF BRIDGEPORT (UBCC) WILL BEGIN AN ORTHOPEDIC DIPLOMATE CLASS WITH A SUBSPECIALTY OF NEUROMUSCULOSKELETAL MEDICINE IN DECEMBER 2013.
+THE UNIVERSITY OF BRIDGEPORT HAS STARTED AN ORTHOPEDIC DIPLOMATE CLASS WITH A SUBSPECIALTY OF NEUROMUSCULOSKELETAL MEDICINE DECEMBER 2013.
 THERE IS A CONSIDERABLE PORTION OF THE REQUIRED CLASS WORK ON LINE.
 THIS SITE WILL BE UPDATED ONCE THE FINAL DETAILS ARE RECIEVED.
+A COHORT CLASS WILL BEGIN AT UBCC IN MARCH 2014.
 WE HAVE ASKED UBCC TO WRITE AN ARTICLE FOR AN INTRODUCTION TO THE SPECIALTY.
 CONTACT THE ACADEMY FOR FURTHER INFORMATION.

 POST GRADUATE LETTER...

 RE: Academy of Chiropractic Orthopedists

 Dear Postgraduate Director,

 The reason for this letter is to inform you and your departments of important changes in the Academy Diplomate examination process.
 These changes are the result of 1) The Academy’s compliance with NCCA “Standards”, 2) changing chiropractic orthopedic graduate demographics, 3) examination economic realities, 4) technological advancements in examination processes, and 5) continuing development and refinement of the examination process.